shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedfilenew.md

 ## Objective

+To seamlessly migrate and modernize on-premises infrastructure to Azure, enhancing performance, scalability, and security while optimizing costs and leveraging advanced cloud services for innovation and agility.

 - **Evaluate and Plan Migration:** Assess your current environment using Azure Migrate, create migration assessments, and configure dependency visualization to ensure a smooth transition.

 - **Set Up Azure Environment:** Prepare Azure for migration by creating storage accounts, registering Hyper-V hosts, enabling replication, and configuring networking.